Voynich Manuscript — Shiny Side Out

 5. Folio 98 line numbers — potential external cross-reference key

-6. The "cros" morpheme rules out simple ciphers
+6. Agglutinative morphology rules out simple ciphers

 Folio Number Cross-Reference